wtsi-npg/partisan/README.md

         assert obj.checksum() == "c462fb84625c26ba15ecdf62e15a9560"

-We can list the object, which returns a new instance
+We can list the object, which returns a new instance.

         assert obj.list() == obj